deckhouse/secrets-store-integration/docs/USAGE.md

 | `secrets-store.deckhouse.io/enable-json-log` | `false` | Enables JSON log output |
 | `secrets-store.deckhouse.io/skip-mutate-containers` | | Space-separated list of container names that will not be mutated |

-Using the injector, you can specify templates in Pod manifests instead of actual `env` values.
+Using the injector, you can specify templates in pod manifests instead of actual `env` values.
 They are replaced with values from the store at container startup time.

 {{< alert level="info">}}
 Importing variables from a store path has higher priority than explicitly defined variables from the store.
 This means that if you use the `secrets-store.deckhouse.io/env-from-path` annotation with a path to a secret containing, for example, the `MY_SECRET` key, and also define an environment variable with the same name in the manifest: